SeanBackstrom/SeanBackstrom.github.io/_posts/2020-06-25-NLP-Vs-Traditional.md

 **Welp, let's begin.
 Traditional Machine learning vs. Natural Language Processing**

 # Traditional Machine Learning Algorithm

 ### Tldr; It lost...Bad

 I want to really give the traditional machine learning algorithm a chance so I've done some feature engineering to give it some umpf.

+First, I've deleted columns such as "Job Description", and "benefits" as they are handwritten style, and can not be categorized.
+I've kept lots of columns such as "Location" and "department" which are categorical and can be numericalized.

-First, I noticed fraud postings tend to leave a lot of fields not filled out which puts them as NaN's in my dataset.
+Second, I noticed fraud postings tend to leave a lot of fields not filled out which puts them as NaN's in my dataset.
 Here you can compare shapes of how many NaN's are in typical Non Fraud - Fraud postings.

 <img src="https://i.imgur.com/Ra2Tvf3.png" alt="nancount graphs"/>
 *Bias alert* (ʘᗩʘ') : *The difference in the scale of Y between graphs can potentially explain the variance away.